wanx-troopers/wanx-troopers.github.io/statements.md

 > light and tiny wan vae-s can be used in native by using `WanVideo Latent ReScale` node with `direction`=`wrapper_to_comfy`

+> is anisora 3.2 distill that only works with cfg 1? yes; you can use cfg with it but it doesn't really impact much

+> Q: does wan2.2 do nothing if clip embeds are provided in native?
+WanImageToVideo
+> A: out of 2.2 models, only WanAnimate uses those, otherwise does nothing

 ## 2024.10.22

 > you absolutely can use Qwen VAE for Wan single image gens too, just not video